bitovi/academy/src/angular/3-adding-data.md

 export class AppModule { }
 ```

-Let's start by creating an interface to tell Typescript what we expect a restaurant object to look like:
+For clarity, let's move the interfaces we created earlier into their own file.
+We'll use these interfaces to tell Typescript what we expect a restaurant and other relates objects to look like:

 ```bash
 touch src/app/restaurant/restaurant.ts